Flag of Spain: Second Spanish Republic

-On 14 April 1931, the monarchy was abolished and replaced by the Second Spanish Republic.
+On 14 April 1931, the Spanish monarchy was abolished and replaced by the Second Spanish Republic.
 The regime change was symbolized by a new tricolor flag, red, yellow and murrey (morado), instead of the previous red and yellow bicolor, and changing the coat of arms to the design that appeared on the reverse of the five pesetas coins minted by the provisional government in 1869 and 1870, moved to the central position on the yellow stripe.
 The three stripes had the same width.
 In addition to symbolizing the radical change in the system of government, the inclusion of the third color sought to recognize Castile as a vital part of a new state.
 This was based on the assumption that the red and yellow colors represented the Crown of Aragon, and the belief that the flag of Castile had been murrey.
 Many authors consider erroneous that the flag of Castile was murrey, but crimson.